Vsevolod-Bro/Andersen-HW/AlexP-hw/task1-1/README.md

 **Notes:**

    For counting numbers of connection from same Organization, I used two arrays.
 Data in arrays are related by the same indices.
 In the first array - name, number of occurrences in the other one.

+*The Removed option:*
+   Require from user Netstat options interactively
+   If user input netstat options with "-" before, script delete this symbol automatically Before use command netstat with parameters, the  script run the test command, prevent output and check correct command.
+   If options incorrect, there is required input repeatedly.